Self-resonant dark matter with $Z_4$ gauged symmetry: The setup

 Moreover, the SM Higgs $h$, (from $H^T=\frac{1}{\sqrt{2}}(0,v+h)$), mixes with the dark Higgs $h_X$ by \bea h_1 =\cos\theta\, h_X -\sin\theta\, h, \quad h_2=\sin\theta\, h_X + \cos\theta\, h, \eea with \bea \tan2\theta =\frac{\lambda_{\chi H} v_\chi v}{\lambda_H v^2-\lambda_\chi v^2_\chi}. \eea Then, we also obtain the effective couplings for the dark Higgs-like scalar $h_1$ and the SM Higgs-like scalar $h_2$ to multi-component dark matter and the SM fermions, as follows, \bea {\cal L}_{h_1,h_2}&=&- y_{h_1\phi^\dagger_1\phi_1} h_1 |\phi_1|^2 - y_{h_2 \phi^\dagger_1\phi_1} h_2 |\phi_1|^2-\frac{1}{2}y_{h_1 ss} h_1 \, s^2-\frac{1}{2}y_{h_1 aa} h_1\, a^2 \nonumber \\ &&-\frac{1}{2}y_{h_2 ss} h_2 \,s^2-\frac{1}{2}y_{h_2 aa} h_2\, a^2- (\lambda_{f1}h_1+\lambda_{f2} h_2) {\bar f}f, \eea with \bea y_{h_1\phi^\dagger_1\phi_1} &=&\lambda_{\chi 1}v_\chi\,\cos\theta-\lambda_{H1}v\sin\theta, \\ y_{h_2\phi^\dagger_1\phi_1} &=&\lambda_{\chi 1}v_\chi\,\sin\theta+\lambda_{H1}v\cos\theta, \\ y_{h_1 ss} &=&(\lambda_{\chi 2}v_\chi +\sqrt{2}\kappa_1)\cos\theta-\lambda_{H2}v\sin\theta, \\ y_{h_2 ss} &=&(\lambda_{\chi 2}v_\chi +\sqrt{2}\kappa_1)\sin\theta+\lambda_{H2}v\cos\theta, \\ y_{h_1 aa} &=&(\lambda_{\chi 2}v_\chi -\sqrt{2}\kappa_1)\cos\theta-\lambda_{H2}v\sin\theta, \\ y_{h_2 aa} &=&(\lambda_{\chi 2}v_\chi -\sqrt{2}\kappa_1)\sin\theta+\lambda_{H2}v\cos\theta, \\ \lambda_{f 1} &=&-\frac{m_f}{v}\,\sin\theta, \\ \lambda_{f 2} &=&\frac{m_f}{v}\,\cos\theta. \eea For $m_s=m_a=m_2$, namely, for $\kappa_1=0$, we can identify the effective couplings for the dark matter $\phi_2$ by $y_{h_i\phi^\dagger_2\phi_2}=y_{h_i ss}$, with $i=1,2,$.

-In the later discussion, we consider the $u$-channel resonances for multi-component dark matter with $m_s\simeq 2m_1$ and/or $m_a\simeq 2m_1$.
-For the relic density for dark matter and the direct and indirect detections, the scalar self-interactions in eqs.~(\ref{scalars1}) and (\ref{scalars2}) and the gauge interactions in eq.~(\ref{gauge}) as well as gauge-portal and Higgs-portal interactions in eqs.~(\ref{gaugeportal}) and (\ref{Higgsportal}) are relevant.
+In the later discussion, the $u$-channel resonances appear for multi-component dark matter with $m_s\simeq 2m_1$ and/or $m_a\simeq 2m_1$, but we focus on the benchmark models with $m_s=m_a\simeq 2m_1$ for the DM self-scattering, the relic density and the direct and indirect detections, for which the scalar self-interactions in eqs.~(\ref{scalars1}) and (\ref{scalars2}) and the gauge interactions in eq.~(\ref{gauge}) as well as gauge-portal and Higgs-portal interactions in eqs.~(\ref{gaugeportal}) and (\ref{Higgsportal}) are relevant.